WilsonLe/js-todo-app/README.md

  3. When done with the task, press the Trash icon to remove task.

 ## Feature:
  * Implement local storage to store the tasks.
-You can refresh and now lose the task.
+You can refresh and not lose the task.